 Your LinkedIn profile serves as a digital resume where you can connect to current and previous employers or clients by linking to their LinkedIn company page.

-You can connect with old colleagues, roommates, people within certain companies, or folks you may have met at a networking event.
+On LinkedIn, you can connect with old colleagues, roommates, people within certain companies, or folks you may have met at a networking event.
 LinkedIn is all about growing and cultivating your professional network.
 Your LinkedIn profile is how you establish yourself and build a network.

 Whether you’re a freelancer, recruiter, in sales, or looking for a career change, LinkedIn is a powerful business marketing tool when used properly.